Cortlandd/ios_on_rails/README.md

 ## Final tweaks

-We now have our application almost full functional and ready to respond
+We now have our application almost fully functional and ready to respond to our mobile but you may have noticed that every user can get every task.
+We should only retrieve the tasks for the authenticated user.

+render json: @user.as_json.merge!(authentication_token: @user.authentication_token)

 validates :name, presence: :true

-render json: @user.as_json.merge!(authentication_token: @user.authentication_token)

-before_save :ensure_authentication_token

-  def index
-    @tasks = Task.all
-    render json: @tasks
-  end